shevious/edx-documentation/en_us/xblock/source/customize/index.rst

 for practical purposes, we will update it to match the `Thumbs XBlock`_ that is installed with the XBlock SDK.

-For more information about the Thumbs XBlock, see:ref:`Anatomy of an XBlock`
+For more information about the Thumbs XBlock, see :ref:`Anatomy of an XBlock`

 For more ifnormation about the differnt components of an XBlock, see :ref:`XBlock Concepts`.